remix-run/remix/docs/hooks/use-navigation.md

 ### `navigation.location`

-This tells you what the next location is going to be.
+This tells you what the remix location is going to be.

 ### `navigation.state`

 - **idle** - There is no navigation pending.
 - **submitting** - A route action is being called due to a form submission using POST, PUT, PATCH, or DELETE
-- **loading** - The loaders for the next routes are being called to render the next page
+- **loading** - The loaders for the remix routes are being called to render the remix page

 Normal navigations and GET form submissions transition through these states: